Generating Physically-Consistent Satellite Imagery for Climate Visualizations: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{}ur climate changes, causing natural disasters to become more intense~\cite{IPCC_2018}.
-Floods are the most frequent weather-related disaster~\cite{Cred_2015} and already cost the U.S. $3.7\unit{B \; USD}$ per year~\cite{NoaaNcei_2020}; this damage is projected to grow over the next decades~\cite{IPCC_2018}.
+\IEEEPARstart{W}{}ith climate change, natural disasters are becoming more intense~\cite{IPCC_2018}.
+Floods are the most frequent weather-related disaster~\cite{Cred_2015} and already cost the U.S. $4.1\unit{B \; USD}$ per year~\cite{NoaaNcei_2023}; this damage is projected to grow over the next decades~\cite{IPCC_2018}.

 Visualizations of climate impacts are widely used by policy and decision makers to raise environmental awareness and facilitate dialogue on long-term climate adaptation decisions~\cite{Sheppard_2012}.
-Current visualizations of coastal flood impacts, however, are limited to color-coded flood maps~\cite{NoaaSlosh_20} or synthetic street-view imagery~\cite{Strauss_2015}, which do not convey city-wide flood impacts in a compelling manner, as shown in~\cref{fig:related_works} and~\cite{Sheppard_2005}.
-Our work generates synthetic satellite imagery of future coastal floods, informed by the projections of expert-validated flood models, to enable a more engaging communication of city-wide flood risks to governmental offices.
+Visualizations of flood risks, for example, are used in local policy making and community discussion groups as decision-aids for flood infrastructure investments~\cite{Sheppard_2012}.
+Current visualizations of flood impacts, however, are limited to color-coded flood maps~\cite{NoaaSlosh_20,climatecentral23viewer,noaa23sealevelviewer} or synthetic street-view imagery~\cite{Strauss_2015,Schmidt_2019}, which do not convey city-wide flood impacts in a compelling manner, as shown in~\cref{fig:related_works} and~\cite{Sheppard_2005}.
+Our work generates synthetic satellite imagery of future coastal floods that are informed by the projections of expert-validated flood models, as illustrated in~\cref{fig:eie_model_architecture}.
+As a geospatial rendering, this imagery might enable a more engaging communication of city-wide flood risks to governmental offices, as demoed in~\cref{fig:teaserfigure}.

-Generative adversarial networks (GANs) have been used to generate highly photorealistic imagery of faces~\cite{Isola_2017, Wang_2018}, animals~\cite{Zhu_2017b, brock2018large}, or even street-level flood imagery~\cite{Schmidt_2019}.
-Recent works, have adapted GANs to generate satellite imagery~\cite{requena2019predicting, Fruhstuck_2019, Mohandoss_2020, Singh_2018,Audebert_2018}.
-Synthetic satellite imagery, however, needs to be trustworthy~\cite{Barredo20}.
-While many approaches exist to increase the trustworthiness of neural network-based models, including interpretable networks~\cite{Bau_2020}, adversarial robustness~\cite{Madry_2018, Santamaria_2020}, or ensemble predictions~\cite{Gneiting_2005, Lugmayr_2020}, this work focuses on ensuring physical-consistency.
+We focus on deep generative vision models, such as generative adversarial networks (GANs)~\cite{goodfellow14gans}, as our method for visualization.
+Generative vision models have generated photorealistic imagery of faces~\cite{isola17pix2pix, wang18pix2pixhd}, animals~\cite{Zhu_2017b, brock2018large}, street-level flood imagery~\cite{Schmidt_2019}, and satellite observations~\cite{requena2019predicting, Fruhstuck_2019, Mohandoss_2020, Singh_2018, Audebert_2018}.
+Synthetic satellite imagery, however, needs to be explainable~\cite{Barredo20, ali2023explainable} and trustworthy \cite{diaz2023connecting}.
+Many complementary approaches exist to increase the trustworthiness of generative vision models, including interpretable networks~\cite{bau20lotteryticket}, adversarial robustness~\cite{Madry_2018,santamaria20truebranch,Lutjens_2019}, or probabilistic predictions with uncertainty~\cite{Gneiting_2005, Lugmayr_2020,Lutjens_2018}.
+Here, we raise a new question of 'How can we increase trust in synthetic satellite imagery through physical-consistency?'.